zumba/cloudfront-loggly-uploader/README.md

 ## Creating RPM or Debian packages

-This will create an RPM and Debian package of the built binary in the `./build` directory.
+Creates an RPM and Debian package of the built binary.
+This uses [fpm](https://github.com/jordansissel/fpm) to create the packages.

 ```shell
 go build